joe-conigliaro/tinyv/README.md

 A simplistic compiler for the V language: https://github.com/vlang/v

+*Please no PR's for code, thanks.
+This is an experiment, things may change drastically.*

 ## What this is / is not
 * It **is not** intended to be a replacement, substitution, or competitor for the main V compiler.
 * It **is not** intended to support all the features of the main V compiler (idealy high 90% of features).